-All on campus laboratory experiences (e.g. Simulation Days and clinical skill learning days), require students to wear the uniform described under "Professional Attire for other in-patient Settings" including the hair, tattoo, jewelry and nail requirements below.
+All on campus laboratory experiences (e.g. Simulation Days and clinical skill learning days), require students to wear the uniform described under "Professional Attire for other in-patient and Simulation/lab Settings" including the hair, tattoo, jewelry and nail requirements below.